spl1nes/cotdrank/README.md

 > If you want to create a purely skill based rating/ranking it would be recommended to ignore maps played on the first of the month.

+## Crossplay

+At some point Trackmania also became available for various consoles/handheld devices.
+On such devices it's possible to disable crossplay.
+This places players with such settings in a separate COTD environment where they only play against players with the same device.
+This setting is only used by very few players.

+> If you want to create a rating/ranking it is recommended to ignore such environments and only focus on the general case where players have enabled cross play

 ## Rating challenges

 1. Players have different skill levels based on map style, and it's not possible to reliably get the map style from any database -> a rating per map style is very difficult to generate -> ratings are more volatile than e.g. in chess or CounterStrike, Dota2 etc.